 The Implementing Partner undertakes not to include the same operation it signs under the RRF or under another Union programme as an Operation in a Portfolio.

-Undertakings of Financial (Sub-)Intermediaries and Final Recipients
+Undertakings of the Implementing Partner, Financial (Sub-)Intermediaries and Final Recipients

-The Implementing Partner shall ensure that the Financial (Sub-)Intermediary shall undertake:
+The Implementing Partner shall ensure, or shall ensure that the Financial (Sub-)Intermediary undertakes, as applicable:

 not to include the same Final Recipient Transaction or Sub-Operation in more than one portfolio supported by the InvestEU Fund or by any other Union programme; and

-for Indirect Operations in the form of debt instruments, to retain an economic exposure of at least 20% (in case of capped and uncapped guarantees, ranking pari passu with the guarantee provided by the Implementing Partner) of the outstanding committed principal amount of, as applicable, the Final Recipient Transaction or Sub-Operation that is included in the Financial (Sub-)Intermediary’s individual portfolio, as further specified and adjusted in Article [●] of Annex I.
+for Indirect Operations in the form of debt instruments, to retain an economic exposure of at least [20%] (in case of capped and uncapped guarantees, ranking pari passu with the guarantee provided by the Implementing Partner) of the outstanding committed principal amount of, as applicable, the Final Recipient Transaction or Sub-Operation that is included in the Financial (Sub-)Intermediary’s individual portfolio.

 The Implementing Partner shall ensure, or shall ensure that the Financial (Sub-)Intermediary undertakes to ensure, as applicable, that the Final Recipient shall undertake: